The Golden Age (The Asteroids Galaxy Tour song): Music video

 A music video to accompany the release of "The Golden Age" was first released onto YouTube on August 7, 2009, at a total length of three minutes and fifty-six seconds.
-It features The Asteroids Galaxy Tour performing in the space which it has the planets of the solar system.
+It features The Asteroids Galaxy Tour performing in the space which portrays the planets of the Solar System.

 Allusions within the song

 The song makes allusion to the Rat Pack of Hollywood.
 It later makes reference to the character Sally Bowles from the musical Cabaret, based on the Christopher Isherwood book Goodbye to Berlin.

 Heineken and Deutsche Bahn advertisements

 The song was used in a 2011 Heineken advertisement, as well as one in 2022 for Deutsche Bahn.
-It has a long version of the entire song with a music video and a shorter one for commercial spots on television.